singlecell-spatialomics-korea/singlecell-spatialomics-korea.github.io/_posts/2025-02-05-2nd-scsok-hackathon.md

 category: event
 ---

-We are excited to announce our first hackathon on single-cell and spatial omics between Korean researchers!
+We are excited to announce our 2nd hackathon on single-cell and spatial omics between Korean researchers!

 ## Details